Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Simulations and Experiments

 \subsection{Experimental Implementation}

 To further verify the feasibility of the proposed LC-VLP, we built an experimental platform, which is a heterogeneous LED-shape scenario.
-As shown in Fig.~\ref{fig:exp_imp}\subref{fig:proto}, the experiment was conducted in a cuboid space of size $2.4\m\times 2.4\m\times 2.4\m$, where a total of 9 circular (``\circLED") and square (``\rectLED") LEDs are installed on the ceiling.
-The key experimental parameters are listed in Table~\ref{tab:exp_para}.
+As shown in Fig.~\ref{fig:exp_imp}\subref{fig:proto}, the experiment was conducted in a cuboid space of size $2.4\m\times 2.4\m\times 2.4\m$, where a total of 9 circular (``\circLED") and square (``\rectLED") LEDs are installed on the ceiling. {The key experimental parameters are listed in Table~\ref{tab:exp_para}, with the same SQP settings as those used in the simulations.
+All experiments were conducted under normal indoor ambient lighting conditions.}

 Fig.~\ref{fig:exp_imp}\subref{fig:imp} illustrates the hardware block diagram of the proposed positioning prototype system.
 On the transmitter side, the control program is developed offline on a computer and deployed on an Arduino UNO development board.
 The LED ID is encoded using Manchester coding and modulated via on-off keying (OOK).
 A dimming module together with a DD312 driver module drives the LED to flicker at a high frequency, enabling the cyclic transmission of VLC packets containing the LED ID.
-On the receiver side, the prototype employs the rear camera of a realme Q2i smartphone, which is a CMOS camera capable of receiving VLC signals through RSE while simultaneously capturing visual features such as LED contours.
-Specifically, the camera consecutively captures two frames within a very short time interval using a long (e.g., $6.67\,\mathrm{ms}$) and a short exposure time (e.g., $1.25\,\mathrm{ms}$), respectively.
-The former is used for extracting visual features, while the latter is used for decoding VLC information to obtain the LED IDs\cite{vpca,vovlp}.
-Owing to the short inter-frame interval, the camera pose is typically assumed to remain unchanged between the two frames\cite{vpca,vovlp}.
+On the receiver side, the prototype employs the rear camera of a realme Q2i smartphone, which is a CMOS camera capable of receiving VLC signals through RSE while simultaneously capturing visual features such as LED contours. {It should be noted that LC-VLP can be implemented using any CMOS cameras after proper calibration.} Specifically, the camera consecutively captures two frames within a very short time interval using a long (e.g., $6.67\,\mathrm{ms}$) and a short exposure time (e.g., $1.25\,\mathrm{ms}$), respectively.
+The former is used for extracting visual features, while the latter is used for decoding VLC information to obtain the LED IDs\cite{vpca,vovlp}. {Note that by properly adjusting the short exposure time, clear VLC stripe patterns of different LEDs can still be reliably distinguished even under relatively dense LED deployments.} Owing to the short inter-frame interval, the camera pose is typically assumed to remain unchanged between the two frames\cite{vpca,vovlp}.
 These measurements are processed by a software application developed on the Android Studio to estimate the camera pose, with the results visualized in real time on a front-end interface such as a map view.